 03 of 07

 Spit on Your Coins

 Talking about your coins can do just as much damage as touching them or cleaning them.
 If you leave your coins exposed while you chatter away little bits of saliva that escape from your mouth when you talk will land on your coins.
 These microscopic bits of saliva can cause spotting and discolorations that are difficult to remove.
 Collectors have ruined many circulated, Proof and Mint State coins this way.
 Say whatever you want about your coin collection, just make sure your coins are away from your mouth when you say it.

 You are certain to greatly decrease the value of your mint set, Proof set, commemorative coins or encapsulated coins by removing them from the mint-issued holders they come in.
 The holders, along with the box and literature (if any) are part of the "set" and should be kept intact and pristine.
 Similarly, coins that have been slabbed by third-party grading service are worth a premium in their protective cases.
 Never remove coins from these types of permanent holders unless there is a specific reason that would justify the coin being cracked out of its slab.
 However, some early sets issued by the United States Mint before 1955 came in paper envelopes that contained acids or plastics that degrade over time.
 It would be wise for you to remove these coins from these original holders before they get damaged.Continue to 5 of 7 below.

 Expose Them to Acid

-Storing your coins in paper envelopes with your notations beside the coins, or in cardboard boxes is a good way to damage them unless you are careful to use acid-free paper materials.
-Over time, the paper material breaks down, releasing acidic chemicals around your coins.
-This acid will cause spotting, discoloration, and can promote oxidation (toning) of your bright, mint surfaces.
+Storing your coins in paper envelopes or in cardboard boxes is a good way to damage them unless you are careful to use acid-free paper materials.
+Over time, the paper breaks down, releasing acidic chemicals into the air around your coins.
+This acid will cause spotting, discoloration, and can promote oxidation (toning) of your bright, original mint surface coins.
 Be sure to buy only acid-free paper and cardboard supplies to store your coin collection.

 06 of 07